Wish You Were Here

 Who are the team and what do they bring?

-- Prof Robert Bickers (Historical Studies) has led various iterations of the AHRC Connected Communities ‘Know Your Bristol’ projects.
+- Robert Bickers (Historical Studies) has led various iterations of the AHRC Connected Communities ‘Know Your Bristol’ projects.
 His own research has a strong focus on individual experience (Empire Made Me, 2003), on stories of everyday life, and of place.
 Recent research has used Bristol Record Office files to trace the history of the occupants of 13 Woodland Road (the History Department).

-- Dr Nicholas Nourse (Historical Studies) is a social and local historian, and an experienced map maker with expertise in digital cartographies.
+- Nicholas Nourse (Historical Studies) is a social and local historian, and an experienced map maker with expertise in digital cartographies.
 Nick has detailed knowledge of the postcard archive and part of the ‘Know Your Bristol’ projects.
 One of his initiatives created a co-produced database of over 3600 entries on the Know Your Place website.
 Nourse has also completed two projects on Deaf Spaces in Bristol and the Seaside Pleasure Pier.

 - Julian Warren (Bristol Record Office) is the Bristol Record Office’s senior archivist.
 He is the representative and advisor from the community partner organisation and has worked with the RO, Bickers, and Nourse on ‘Know Your Bristol: On the Move’.